demo-eusopht-org/Vue-js-dashboard-demo/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install` or `yarn install`.
 3. Configure the backend server if required.
-4. Run the development server using `npm run serve` or `yarn serve`.
+4. Run the development server using `npm run dev.

 ## Usage
 1. Navigate to the login page.